|

 When bred to Leopard in 1889 she foaled Anazeh the following

+year.
 During the twentieth century, the Arabian horse became increasingly

 more widespread throughout the world, particularly during the